woodfordtim/the_british_wine_cellar_v2/README.md

 ## Bugs and Problems
 ###
 * Selecting the 'save information to my account' was causing an error
-* Email verification not fully setup
+* Email verification not fully setup with Google smtp.
 * AWS caused issue with uploading media files due to issue with 'storage class'
+* Minor CSS / Boostrap issue causing tow mobile navs to load.
+* Order history in the My Profile template is not showing correctly.

 ### Deployment
 #### Heroku